NOTICE FOR USE AND SHARING OF PROTECTED HEALTH INFORMATION

 Finesse Cosmetic Surgery is required to keep your medical records for seven years, however after a period of two years of inactivity, we may choose to place your medical file in a secured offsite storage facility.
 This storage facility will be limited to access by Finesse Cosmetic Surgery employees and its representatives only.

 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and when the hardware is discarded we ensure that the hard drive is physically destroyed and beyond repair.

 HOW TO COMPLAIN IF YOU BELIEVE YOUR PRIVACY RIGHTS HAVE BEEN VIOLATED

-You may file a complaint by contacting a representative at Finesse Cosmetic Laser and Lipo Center.
+You may file a complaint by contacting a representative at Finesse Cosmetic Surgery Center.
 You may also send a written complaint to the US Departments of Health and Human Service, JFK Building – Room 1875.
 Boston MA 02203, voice phone at 617.565.1340, or email to OCRComplaint@hhs.gov.
 We will take no retaliatory action against you if you file a complaint about our privacy practices.

 PERSON TO CONTACT FOR INFORMATION OR WITH A COMPLAINT

 If you have any questions about this Notice or any complaints, please contact a representative at Finesse Cosmetic Surgery.